reccleston/music-project/README.md

 ## Dataset we used:
 - [Top Spotify Songs from 2010-2019 - Kaggle](https://www.kaggle.com/leonardopena/top-spotify-songs-from-20102019-by-year)
     * Context: The top songs BY YEAR in the world by spotify.
 This dataset has several variables about the songs and is based on Billboard
     * Content: There are the most popular songs in the world by year and 13 variables to be explored.
-Data were stracted from: http://organizeyourmusic.playlistmachinery.com/
+Data was extracted from: http://organizeyourmusic.playlistmachinery.com/
     * Variables Measured:
         - Popularity/pop: how popular a song is.
 The higher the number, the more popular it is.
         - Speechiness/spch: how much spoken word is in the track.